 Melissa is a fierce and playful lover of life and mother to one son, a companion guardian dog, and two cats.
 She is driven by deep love for the land, passion for conservation, enthusiasm for learning, and a desire to facilitate fun and meaningful experiences in nature for adults, youth, and families.
 Her greatest joy is working with students and clients in parks and wilderness settings to assist them in reawakening and reviving their own wild heart.
 In the past 10 years Melissa has led 200 nature-based workshops and guided more than 60 multi-day science and adventure retreats for more than 2000 adults and children.
 In 2021, Melissa will host her 20th retreat as transformational wilderness guide with Wild Heart Revival and Women Rising Wild.

-Melissa is a two-time graduate of the University of Colorado, Boulder.
+Melissa is a graduate of the University of Colorado, Boulder.
 She holds a BA earned in 2002 in Ecology, Population, and Organismic Biology and a MS earned with honors in 2010 in Museum and Field Studies with emphasis in Wildlife Ecology.
-In 2013 Melissa attended more than 300 combined hours of yoga teacher training with Soul Tree Yoga, Kids Yoga Guide, and Yoga Ed.
+In 2013, Melissa attended more than 300 combined hours of yoga teacher training with Soul Tree Yoga, Kids Yoga Guide, and Yoga Ed.
 She studied at the Mind Energy Body School of Transformation and became certified to facilitate the somatic, energy-based consciousness work with clients also in 2013.
-In 2015, Melissa completed Foundations 1-4 training for nature-connected life coaching with Michael Jospe at the Earth-Based Institute.
+In 2015, Melissa completed Foundations 1-4 training for nature-connected life coaching at the Earth-Based Institute.
 Melissa is a life-long student and continues to evolve both personally and professionally through her ongoing research and education.